Frank Abbandando: Contract killer

 In the early 1930s, New York's Five Families began using gangs to commit their murders.
 This was because they had reformed their operating structures following the vicious, high-profile Castellammarese War which had made front-page news for its brutality.
 With the new peace, the mobs now wanted to keep a low public profile.
 By using contract killers, the Five Families were better protected from public and law enforcement scrutiny.
 These killers were led by Louis "Lepke" Buchalter, the young leader of the Jewish gang known as the "Gorilla Boys".

 With the growth in racketeering, Buchalter's small informal network of killers grew into a group of 250 criminals who were also involved in narcotics, labor unions, and other rackets such as gambling and prostitution.
-Buchalter called his group "The Combination" but the New York Press labeled it "Murder, Inc." Unlike the Five Families, which required members to be of Sicilian or Southern Italian ancestry, Murder Inc. was a diverse ethnic gang that included Jews, Italians, and Irish killers.
+Buchalter called his group "The Combination" but the New York Press labeled it "Murder, Inc." Unlike the Five Families, which required members to be of Sicilian or Southern Italian ancestry, Murder Inc. was a diverse ethnic gang that included Jews and Italians.

-Abbandando had become associated with Murder Inc. in the 1920s.
-By the early 1930s, he was reputed to have killed at least 30 people, mostly in Brooklyn, for a payment of about $500 per murder.
+In the 1920s, Abbandando became associated with Murder Inc. By the early 1930s, he was reputed to have killed at least 30 people, mostly in Brooklyn, for a payment of about $500 per murder.
 In September 1931, Abbandando helped Buchalter and gang member Abe Reles eliminate the Shapiro Brothers, a rival outfit from the Lower East Side of Manhattan who controlled the garment industry in Brooklyn.

 In 1937, Abbandando assisted in the murder of George Rudnick, a loan shark in Brooklyn.
 Reles had ordered Rudnick's murder because he had received information that Rudnick was a police informant.
 Using an ice pick and a meat cleaver, Abbandando and several other gang members strangled Rudnick, stabbed him 63 times, and crushed his head inside a garage.
 No one was arrested for the crime.
 In February 1939, Abbandando and others killed mobster Felice Esposito.
 The contract was issued because he had been a prosecution witness in a mob murder trial 17 years earlier.